apache/druid/docs/configuration/index.md

 |`druid.supervisor.idleConfig.enabled`|If `true`, supervisor can become idle if there is no data on input stream/topic for some time.|false|
 |`druid.supervisor.idleConfig.inactiveAfterMillis`|Supervisor is marked as idle if all existing data has been read from input topic and no new data has been published for `inactiveAfterMillis` milliseconds.|`600_000`|

-The `druid.supervisor.idleConfig.*` specified in the Overlord runtime properties defines the default behavior for the entire cluster.
+The `druid.supervisor.idleConfig.*` specification in the Overlord runtime properties defines the default behavior for the entire cluster.
 See [Idle Configuration in Kafka Supervisor IOConfig](../development/extensions-core/kinesis-ingestion.md#io-configuration) to override it for an individual supervisor.

 #### Overlord dynamic configuration